Selection (Holocaust)

 A photograph from the Auschwitz Album of selection at Auschwitz II-Birkenau on May 27, 1944.
 The deportees are separated with men on the left and women on the right.

-"Selection" (German: Selektion) is the name given to the process of designating inmates either for murder or forced labor at a Nazi concentration camp.
+Selection (German: Selektion) was the process of designating inmates either for murder, medical experiments or forced labor at a Nazi concentration camp.

 Scene from a selection in May 1944.
 An SS doctor inspects a Jewish man to see if he is fit for labor; if not, he would have been immediately sent to a gas chamber.